AvishDhirawat/CouponsAndRedemption/README.md

    `docker exec -it mysql mysql -ufestuser -pFestPass123! fest_coupons -e "SELECT * FROM redemptions LIMIT 5;"`

 You should see an entry with the coupon ID, timestamp, and location/operator details.

+4. Generate QR Codes for Coupons

+   Run the QR generator script inside the API container:
+   `docker exec -it coupons_api python -m scripts.generate_qr_from_db`

+   This will:
+   - Create a `generated_qr/` folder with PNG QR code images for each coupon
+   - Write a `coupon_qr_map.csv` file mapping coupon IDs and codes to their QR image paths

+   These QR codes can be distributed to participants and scanned to redeem coupons.